agsb/immu/Details.md

 and just make one more comparison per compound word.

 ## More with less
-_"An interpreter can be reduced to a switch-case structure contained within a loop._
+_"An interpreter can be reduced to a switch-case structure contained within a loop."_ , Ken Boak, 11/2021, https://github.com/monsonite/MINT

 Also, JUMP could be extended, with pseudo op-codes for more “inner functions”, as a inline lookup table: